gesteves/trebekbot/README.md

 ## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 Feel free to open a new issue if you have questions, concerns, bugs, or feature requests.
-Just remember that I'm doing this for fun, for free, in my free time, and I may not be able to help you, respond in a timely manner, or implement any feature requests.
+Just remember that I did this for fun, for free, in my free time, and I may not be able to help you, respond in a timely manner, or implement any feature requests.

 ## License